DeineStrainReviewsDev/de.deinestrainreviews.autoDeleteUnconfirmedUsers/README.md

 - Extended `UnconfirmedUserService` with legacy account handling
 - New method in `DSRUnconfirmedUserMailService` for legacy deletion notifications
 - Updated language files (EN/DE) with reputation protection terminology
+- New `LegacyAccountService` for handling legacy account operations
+- New `DSRGdprAnonymizer` utility class for GDPR-compliant data anonymization
+- Refactored cronjob architecture with service-oriented design
+- Added search and filter functionality to all ACP log pages
+- New `LegacyAccountLog` database table and data classes
+- Template-based email system for better maintainability

 ### 📦 Release
 - [Full Changelog v1.4.0](CHANGELOG_1.4.0_EN.md)